jrief/django-websocket-redis/README.md

 --------
 * Largely scalable for Django applications with hundreds of open websocket connections.
-* Runs in a cooperative concurrency model, thus only one thread/process is simultaneously required for all open websockets.
+* Runs in a cooperative concurrency model, thus only one thread/process is simultaneously required to control all open websockets.
 * Full control over the main loop during development, so Django can be started as usual with ``./manage.py runserver``.
-* No dependencies to any other micro-framework, such as Tornado, Flask or Bottle.
+* No dependencies to any other micro-framework, such as Tornado, Flask, Bottle or Node.js.
 * The only additional requirement is a running instance of Redis.

 Build status